MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-introduction.md

 Copilot for Microsoft Fabric is generally available in Power BI.
 Copilot helps you use the transformational power of generative AI to get the most from your data.

-Copilot is automatically enabled in your Fabric tenant.
-Administrators can disable Copilot in the Fabric admin portal if your organization is not ready to use it.
+Copilot is turned on by default in Fabric.
+Administrators can turn off Copilot in the Fabric admin portal if your organization isn't ready to use it.
 For details on turning Copilot on and off, see [Enable Fabric Copilot for Power BI](/fabric/get-started/copilot-enable-fabric).

 This article provides an overview of the Copilot capabilities for Power BI.